 The property industry has also benefitted from the growth and development of Aberdeen’s economy.
 As the city grows, there is a sustained demand for both commercial and industrial property.
 This has made Aberdeen a popular destination for property developers and investors.
-There are lots of business parks and accommodation complexes that are under development.

 Finding a job in Aberdeen